Home Movies (TV series): Season 2

-Season three
+Season 3

 A bit looser than season two, the show loses the idea of a seasonal story arc, and many of the episodes air out of order.
 The episodes become racier, with more resounding sexual themes and cursing than before.
 Secondary characters, such as Fenton and Duane, are given more screen time, relative to the prior seasons.
 Another aspect is that the show begins to acknowledge actual movies more often than it had previously, and starts parodying them heavily.
 The season ends with Brendon's stepmother Linda having a child, but afterwards she and Andrew no longer make appearances in the show.

-Season four
+Season 4

 Many of the episodes are straight parodies of movies, including three allusions to Hitchcockian thrillers.
 The bulk of the episodes consist of plots that involve Brendon doing something other than making films.
 Part of this revolves around Brendon trying to figure out whether he still enjoys making movies, or if it is becoming more of a chore.
 An entire episode ("Curses") dealt with swearing and adult themes.
 The loose dialogue and long conversations lessen for humorous plot devices and a speedier delivery at jokes and gags.
-The final episode ("Focus Grill") was made in mind as a series finale, and brought back the long conversations and loose dialogue, as well as a resolution to the series as Brendon, Jason and Melissa finally make a conclusion to their first film, declaring their friendship before they come to the conclusion that their movies are not as good as they had always believed.
+The final episode ("Focus Grill") was made in mind as a series finale, and brought back the long conversations and loose dialogue, as well as a resolution to the series as Brendon, Jason and Melissa finally make a conclusion to their first film, declaring their friendship before they come to the conclusion that their movies are not meant to be consumed by an audience as they had always believed, calling into question the purpose behind them.
 Brendon accidentally drops his camera from a moving car while filming scenery in the final sequence and watches in distress as it gets run over, but is thereafter distracted from his grief by a discussion of fast food prompted by his mother and Coach McGuirk.